exakat/exakat/docs/Rules.rst

 Suggestions
 ^^^^^^^^^^^

-* Avoir concatenating with empty strings
+* Avoid concatenating with empty strings
 * Use (string) operator to cast to string
 * Remove any concatenated empty string